Spottingscopes

 There is really not much difference between the two versions.
 I prefer the angled version and find it just as easy to find the birds as with a straight scope.
 It is also great if you are sharing a scope and don't want to adjust the tripod height all the time.

 In raptor migration a straight scope could be to your disadvantage as the birds can travel quite high, and you need to bend your neck awkwardly to keep them in view.
 Another drawback with straight scopes is the fact that you need a taller tripod which induce a less stable image if that is accomplished by raising the center column.
-With little ptractise there will be no difference in how fast you find a bird and though the straight scope can be more popular in some countries I find the angled scope to be the most advantageous.
+With little practise there will be no difference in how fast you find a bird and though the straight scope can be more popular in some countries I find the angled scope to be the most advantageous.
 RSPB: Straight or angled 'scope?